Customer-managed: Tenant key life cycle operations

 No security system, no matter how strong, is complete without a breach response process.
 Your tenant key might be compromised or stolen.
 Even when it’s protected well, vulnerabilities might be found in current generation key technology or in current key lengths and algorithms.

 Microsoft has a dedicated team to respond to security incidents in its products and services.
 As soon as there is a credible report of an incident, this team engages to investigate the scope, root cause, and mitigations.
-If this incident affects your assets, Microsoft notifies your Azure Information Protection tenant administrators by email by using the address that you supplied when you subscribed.
+If this incident affects your assets, Microsoft notifies your tenant Global administrators by email.

 If you have a breach, the best action that you or Microsoft can take depends on the scope of the breach; Microsoft will work with you through this process.
 The following table shows some typical situations and the likely response, although the exact response depends on all the information that is revealed during the investigation.